- Top

 Seven & i Group is promoting an important initiative to recover and recycle empty containers and other materials from its products.
 Every Group company cooperates with customers and local governments to collect recycling resources such as bottles, cans, polystyrene, paper cartons, and PET bottles at stores in accordance with local waste disposal sorting rules.
 Recently, some stores of the Group have also been cooperating with local governments to collect small electrical appliances, which have been drawing attention as “urban mines.”

-Ito-Yokado, York-Benimru, and York have had reverse vending machines for collecting PET bottles for recycling installed at stores since 2012.
+Ito-Yokado and York-Benimaru have had reverse vending machines for collecting PET bottles for recycling installed at stores since 2012.
 Since PET bottles inserted into the machines undergo an automatic process of foreign-matter removal and volume-reduction (by either compression or crushing), large volumes of bottles for recycling can be sent to recycling plants on each occasion, which reduces the delivery frequency from stores.
 Moreover, by utilizing Seven & i Group logistics routes, more efficient transportation is possible and the volume of CO2 emissions resulting from the operations can be reduced.

 The collected PET bottles are made into new PET bottles for the domestic market.
 This “closed-loop recycling” system of recycling PET bottles into new PET bottles is the first attempt by a major retail chain in Japan to be implemented on such a large scale.

 Seven-Eleven Japan conducted trials of reverse vending machines at five stores in Koto-ku, Tokyo starting in December 2015.
 Later, the program was expanded in stages to stores in Tokyo and Saitama Prefectures starting in December 2017.
 In addition, since June 2019, Seven-Eleven Japan has been partnering with Higashiyamato City, the Higashiyamato City Cleaning Business Cooperative, and the Nippon Foundation to gradually install PET bottle reverse vending machines to promote bottle-to-bottle recycling at all 7-Eleven stores in Higashiyamato City.
 Moreover, in September 2019, the installation of PET bottle reverse vending machines began at stores in Okinawa Prefecture, and in January 2020, installation began in Yokohama City, making it the first among ordinance-designated cities.
-As of the end of February 2021, PET bottle reverse vending machines have been installed at some stores in Tokyo, Saitama, Kanagawa, Ibaraki, and Okinawa Prefectures, and there are plans for expansion going forward.

 PET Bottle Recycling System Using Reverse Vending Machines